spaceninja/spaceninja.com/src/blog/2016/looking-for-work-sucks.md

 feature_image: feature/looking-for-work-sucks.jpg
 feature_source: https://www.flickr.com/photos/wocintechchat/25677271842/
 feature_credit: Women of Color in Tech
+excerpt: 'Looking for work is an intensely stressful experience.
+It’s also insidious, because it doesn’t feel like it should be stressful.
+During a job hunt, I often find myself overwhelmed by the whole...'
 ---

 Looking for work is an intensely stressful experience.
 It’s also insidious, because it doesn’t feel like it should be stressful.
 During a job hunt, I often find myself overwhelmed by the whole process.
 Part of me wants to give up and go back to bed.
 Another part questions my self-worth.
 Then I feel guilty for being overwhelmed by something as simple as reading job listings and sending emails.